erdoukki/lede-insomnia/docs/ext-root.md

 mkfs.ext4 /dev/sda1
 # say yes
+mkfs.ext4 /dev/sda1
+# say yes

+# sometimes it is not working force, so i usually format twice

 # if you already have it and it is not
 # overlay, then you do not need it,